ShriKode/SurveillanceSystem/README.md

 # Overview
-A security camera system that will use a Raspberry Pi (Zero W or 3) and an mbed to send video data to an online server when an object is within a certain distance of the system.
+A security camera system that will use a Raspberry Pi 3 and an mbed to send video data to an online server when an object is within a certain distance of the system.
 A speaker will also sound an alarm when this occurs.
-We will use the lidar or sonar sensor to determine the proximity of the object/person to the system.
-We will utilize LCD display as a GUI to deliver the security access result to the user (Access Granted or Denied) and possibly other information as well.
+We will use the sonar sensor to determine the proximity of the object/person to the system.
 Finally, we will use a capacitive sensor that when a specific code is entered, the system will be overridden to reset.

 ## Digrams